silicWulf/esto/README.md

  * `sources` -- list of sources of the file (list)

 ### esto.getdata(tags)
 Returns an `e621File` object with data retrieved from the API.
+Note: if a post search yields no results, then an `e621File` object with all fields equalling `None` will be returned instead.
  * `tags` -- can either be a list of tags or a single string, with tags seperated by spaces.

 ### esto.downloadfile(tags, filename)
 Downloads a file with the tags `tags` locally at `filename`.
+Note: if a post search yields no results, then no file will be downloaded.
  * `tags` -- can either be a list of tags or a single string, with tags seperated by spaces. (list/str)
  * `filename` -- local path for file (str)